Armed Forces Bowl: Sponsorship

 The bowl game was inaugurated in 2003 as the PlainsCapital Fort Worth Bowl, reflecting the sponsorship of PlainsCapital Bank.
 The bank's sponsorship ended after the 2004 edition, and the 2005 game was staged without corporate sponsorship.

-In 2006, Fort Worth based Bell Helicopter Textron took over sponsorship, and thus the game became officially known as the Bell Helicopter Armed Forces Bowl.
+Alltel was to assume the title sponsorship and naming rights to the game beginning in 2006, which would have been titled the Alltel Wireless Bowl to promote its mobile division, but the deal fell through.
+Instead, Fort Worth-based Bell Helicopter Textron took over sponsorship, and thus the game became officially known as the Bell Helicopter Armed Forces Bowl.
 The Bell sponsorship ended after the 2013 edition.
 During this time, the 2010 and 2011 Armed Forces Bowl were held at Gerald J. Ford Stadium on the campus of Southern Methodist University in the Dallas enclave of University Park, while Amon G. Carter Stadium was undergoing a major renovation.
 The game returned to Amon Carter Stadium in Fort Worth in 2012, after construction on that stadium was completed.

-Alltel was to assume the title sponsorship and naming rights to the game beginning in 2014, which would have been titled the Alltel Wireless Bowl to promote its mobile division, but the deal fell through.
-Instead, Lockheed Martin became the game's sponsor.
+Lockheed Martin became the game's sponsor in 2014.
 The company has a major presence in the Dallas-Fort Worth Metroplex: the company's Lockheed Martin Aeronautics division is based in Fort Worth while its Lockheed Martin Missiles and Fire Control division is based in nearby Grand Prairie.
 In December 2018, Lockheed Martin extended its sponsorship though 2025.